niyaa-mack/blog/index.md

-Hola my name is Shaniya Mack and i'm about to show you something.
+Hola, My name is Shaniya Mack and you get to know me on a deeper level here im about to show you something.